kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 Change /Settings/Devices/TankRepeater/SeeLevelProductId.
 (If the correct ProductId has been entered, the value of /Settings/Devices/TankRepeater/SeeLevelService should then change to match the SeeLevel service.)

-You will be asked for a new ProductId value during installation and can enter it if you know what it is at that time.
+You will be asked for a new ProductId value during setup and can enter it if you know what it is at that time.

 You may need to exit the Mobile Overview screen, then come back to it in order for the tanks column to populate properly.

 The repeater can be disabled by setting /Settings/Devices/TankRepeater/SeeLevelProductId to -1.
 The repeater will still run but is completely benign in that state, including unhiding the SeeLevel tank tile that constanly switches tanks.

+Activation saves the GUI selections (via flag files /data/TankRepeater/useEnhanced...) for later reactivation.
+Reactivation can be done manually by choosing it from the menu or on the command line, OR it will run automatically when Venus software is updated.
+When the repeater is activated, it creates a flag file (/data/TankRepeater/reactivate) that is tested by /data/rc.local to decide if reactivation should be attempted.

+/data/rc.local is called during boot to facilitate actions such as reinstalling this repeater.

 File organization: